 Sandra Bland was clinically depressed.
 She was suicidal.
 She had attempted suicide long before her arrest by Trooper Encinia.
 She made

 in the Youtube Video during which she apologized to her fans for being absent.
-In the video she spoke openly about her struggle with depression.
+In the video, she spoke openly about her struggle with depression.
 VIEW SANDRA'S VIDEO HERE.
 Those who knew her missed this outcry.
 They missed the warning signs.
 The miscarriage she suffered was a severe emotional and psychological blow.
 Her previous attempts to take her own life were evident.
 Sandra Bland's bond was set at only $5000.
-A merely $500 would have secured her release.
-Why no member of her family, her friends of her sorority posted the funds is inexplicable.
+A mere $500 would have secured her release.
+Why no member of her family, the friends of her sorority posted the funds is inexplicable.

 Suburban Woman Found Dead in Jail Had Previous Encounters With Police - https://www.nbcchicago.com/investigations/Suburban-Woman-Found-Dead-in-Jail-Had-Previous-Encounters-With-Police-316025661.html

 Autopsy of Sandra Bland Finds Injuries Consistent With Suicide, Prosecutor Says - https://www.nytimes.com/2015/07/24/us/autopsy-of-sandra-bland-finds-injuries-consistent-with-suicide-prosecutor-says.html